techmatters/repro-flex2-ui-bug/README.md

 Images are provided in the linked PRs to better understand the issue.

-## Running the project
+## Reproducing the issue

-Assuming you have followed the [setup instructions of the Flex docs](https://www.twilio.com/docs/flex/quickstart/getting-started-plugin#prerequisites):
+Assuming you have followed the [setup instructions of the Flex docs](https://www.twilio.com/docs/flex/quickstart/getting-started-plugin#prerequisites) and you are in a good place to run Flex plugins locally:
+- Clone the repo.
 - Create a `public/appConfig.js` that points to an account sid with Flex v2
 ```
 const appConfig = {